eduNEXT/atlas-ansible-utils/README.md

 Version compatibility matrix
 ----------------------------

-You must install a supported release of this plugin to match the version needed for the OpenEdx installation
+You must install a supported release of this repository to match the version needed for your infrastructure.

 | Open edX release | Tutor version     | Atlas Ansible Utils version |
 |------------------|-------------------|-----------------------------|